Chocolandia-Software/Access-Blocker/README.md

 # Interface
 I am not actually that good with PySide or PyQT so you are encouraged to open a pull request to move Tk into Qt, because Tk is very basic.

+# Compatibility
+The application was built for the Windows operating system, and testing on Linux is yet to be done.
+It might work out if I change some code but it might need to completely change the entire code.
+Compatibility with macOS is not to be expected and will not be officially tested as I don't use macOS.